405 (film): Plot

-On an otherwise ordinary day in Los Angeles, air traffic controllers in contact with American Airlines Flight 117 have the flight appear on a radar screen.
+On an otherwise ordinary day in Los Angeles, air traffic controllers in contact with Airliner Air Flight 117 have the flight appear on a radar screen.
 The air traffic controllers instruct the McDonnell Douglas DC-10 airliner to make an emergency landing at Los Angeles International Airport.

 The flight crew responds by saying that it is unable to maintain altitude, and begin an emergency descent.
 Meanwhile, during a traffic report, a man is driving a Jeep Grand Cherokee down a mysteriously empty stretch of I-405 as a two-mile stretch was shut down to be used as the airliner's emergency landing strip.
-Soon, AA Flight 117 appears on its final landing approach while the driver of the Jeep attempts to outrun the incoming DC-10.
+Soon, Airliner Air Flight 117 appears on its final landing approach while the driver of the Jeep attempts to outrun the incoming DC-10.

 During touchdown, the airliner's nose gear collides with the back of the Jeep with the nose gear collapsing, and the fuselage slamming onto the Jeep's roof.
 The two vehicles are locked together, pushing the Jeep to a much higher speed.
 The driver tries to slow the careening aircraft but in the process of slowing down, the DC-10 and the man's car narrowly miss an elderly woman driving slowly in her Lincoln Continental.
 While sliding to a stop, the massive airliner's wheels miss the Lincoln Continental, with the wing of the aircraft passing overhead.

 The incident ends with police cars arriving; at that point, the elderly woman drives slowly past, extending her middle finger at the Jeep's driver.